TheYorouzoya/nand2tetris/README.md

 temp | temp i | RAM[5-12] or 0x0005 to 0x000c | used by the compiler to temporarily store intermediate computations

 These segments will point to different parts of the stack during the execution of a program (except for the `static` and `temp` segments, which have a fixed size and location on the RAM).
+Together, they encompass the currently executing function's stack frame.

 In modern hardware, these stack semantics are typically part of the assembly mnemonics themselves (take the `x86` for example).
 The segments are usually maintained via dedicated registers (like the `%rsp`) and different adderssing modes facilitate access into a segment.